-A stylish hotel in Calvià Beach Resort, on the edge of Magaluf, ME Mallorca has glitzy interiors and a cool vibe.
-Located beachside, near Café del Mar and Nikki Beach Mallorca, it also enjoys great access to Palma and the Tramuntana mountains.
-Wander along the promenade and take in the super yachts at the smart new marinas of Puerto Portals and Port Adriano, both about 10 minutes away.
-The hotel is doused in crisp white and neutral shades, in complete contrast with the metallic glitz.
-The vibe is chic-meets-club and it’s wonderful.
+Located beachside, near Café del Mar and Nikki Beach Mallorca, guests can also enjoy easy accessibility to Palma and the Tramuntana mountains.
+Wander along the promenade and take in the super yachts at the smart marinas of Puerto Portals and Port Adriano.

 There are two outdoor pools and a gym that is open 24 hours, as well as the SkinC beauty center, which will have you red carpet-ready in no time.

-The new four-star Meliá Calviá Beach sits pretty in a prime beachfront location at the western end of Magaluf on the south west coast of Mallorca.
-Think on-trend elegance in an established resort and you’ll understand why it’s so popular.
+The four-star Meliá Calviá Beach Hotel sits pretty in a prime beachfront location at the western end of Magaluf on the southwest coast of Mallorca.
+This on-trend, elegant and established resort is a popular addition to the area.